Milkymap/api-facial-recognition/README.md

 ---
 ---

-api-facial-recognition is developed by **Ibrahima BA** and I**brahima Gaye**, its goal is to provide a dynamic way to build facial recognizer deep learning model.
-We use a combination of **opencv** and **dlib facial landmarks** in the form of api **flask**.
+api-facial-recognition is developed by **Ibrahima BA** and **Ibrahima Gaye**, its goal is to provide a dynamic way to build facial recognizer deep learning model.
+We use a combination of **opencv**, **dlib**, **zmq**, **multiprocessing** and **genetic programming**, grouped in the form of an **api (flask)**.
 It allows users to send a bunch of images and retrieve a a model that can recognize faces instances that was previously sent.
-The building process is based on keras tensorflow, but we also add an optimizer process that can find the optimal topology of the network with the best accuracy.
+The building process is based on keras tensorflow, but we had add an optimizer process that can find the optimal topology of the network with the best accuracy.
 We use the evolutionary strategy named GA : Genetic Algorithm to achieve this goal.

 # contents
 * [structure](#structure)